-This is a common issue for eCommerce stores with a brick and mortar location.
+This is a common issue for ecommerce stores with brick-and-mortar locations.

-This is definite advantage that local brick and mortar stores have over online-only stores.
-If you don’t offer anything at your physical location, market where your stuff is made.
-If it’s “made in the US” that can be a staple of it’s own credit.
+This is an advantage that local brick-and-mortar stores have over online-only stores.
+If you don’t offer anything at your physical location, focus on where your stuff is made.

 18. Lack of a strong, dynamic CMS.

-Here are some other resources if you want some more to go on.
+Here are some other resources if you want some more tests out for your digital strategy.

 - A great article focusing on the general content issues of e-commerce sites.
 Drilling down on individual product descriptions etc.

-- Kissmetric’s “7 Critical SEO errors of E-commerce Websites” by Sean Work
+- “7 Critical SEO errors of E-commerce Websites” by Neil Patel

 - Moz’s “Choosing an SEO Friendly Ecommerce Platform: 20 Features to Look For” by Spencer Yao